skyzyx/rg35xx-garlicos-macos-instructions/docs/bios-garlicos-retroarch.en_us.md

         </details>

 Yes, this means that there will be multiple copies of `neogeo.zip`on your SD card.
-No, don't create symlinks.
+No, don’t create symlinks.

 ## Arcade Systems

 ![Arcade Systems](images/header-arcade.png)

-> **NOTE:** While you can certainly do some fiddling if you are a true _arcade aficionado_, for most people we're going to recommend _FinalBurn Neo_ for playing arcade games.
+> **NOTE:** While you can certainly do some fiddling if you are a true _arcade aficionado_, for most people we’re going to recommend _FinalBurn Neo_ for playing arcade games.
 It seems to work more consistently than MAME, CPS, or the other options.

-Inside the `ROMS/Roms` folder, create a new subfolder called `FBNEO` if it doesn't already exist.
+Inside the `ROMS/Roms` folder, create a new subfolder called `FBNEO` if it doesn’t already exist.
 This is where you will put all of the Arcade ROMs.

 > **NOTE:** You can validate MD5 checksums using [Appendix: BIOS Checksums].

 <details>
 <summary>More details…</summary>

 Garlic OS and RetroArch will try to execute games inside the `FBNEO` folder with the _Finalburn Neo_ arcade emulator.
-This is _probably OK_, but if you have an arcade game that doesn't work well with _Finalburn Neo_, there are some alternatives.
+This is _probably OK_, but if you have an arcade game that doesn’t work well with _Finalburn Neo_, there are some alternatives.

 | Folder     | Emulator                 |
 |------------|--------------------------|